syncfusion-content/maui-docs/MAUI/DatePicker/events.md

 ## SelectionChanged

-The [SelectionChanged] event is used to notify when the date selection is changed onto the view in the [SfDatePicker].
+The [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDatePicker.html#Syncfusion_Maui_Picker_SfDatePicker_SelectionChanged) event is used to notify when the date selection is changed onto the view in the [SfDatePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDatePicker.html).

 * `Sender`: This contains the `SfDatePicker` object.

-* `EventArgs`: In the SfDatePicker picker, the [DatePickerSelectionChangedEventArgs] is used for this event, which holds the data of NewValue and OldValue.
+* `EventArgs`: In the SfDatePicker picker, the [DatePickerSelectionChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.DatePickerSelectionChangedEventArgs.html) is used for this event, which holds the data of NewValue and OldValue.

-    * [NewValue] : Returns the new selected date.
+    * [NewValue](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.DatePickerSelectionChangedEventArgs.html#Syncfusion_Maui_Picker_DatePickerSelectionChangedEventArgs_NewValue) : Returns the new selected date.
-    * [OldValue] : Returns the old selected date.
+    * [OldValue](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.DatePickerSelectionChangedEventArgs.html#Syncfusion_Maui_Picker_DatePickerSelectionChangedEventArgs_OldValue) : Returns the old selected date.

 {% tabs %}